-4. Litigation Against Anne Nadel.
+2. Litigation Against Anne Nadel.

-An investigation by the Receiver revealed that Nadel purchased two adjacent parcels of real property located in Marshfield, Vermont (the "Vermont Properties") entirely with investor funds unlawfully obtained through his fraudulent scheme.
-Nadel bought the Vermont Properties in 2004 and 2005 and transferred title to them to his son, Geoffrey Nadel, and his daughter-in-law, Anne Nadel, on November 7, 2008, shortly before the scheme collapsed.
-While Geoffrey Nadel has since passed away, Anne Nadel continues to own and inhabit the Vermont Properties.
-While not contesting that Nadel purchased these properties with scheme proceeds, Anne Nadel has refused to voluntarily transfer title to the Receiver.
+An investigation by the Receiver revealed that Nadel purchased two adjacent parcels of real property located in Marshfield, Vermont at 3343 U.S. Route 2 and 3353 U.S. Route 2 (the "Vermont Properties") entirely with investor funds unlawfully obtained through his fraudulent scheme.
+Nadel bought the Vermont Properties in 2004 and 2005 and transferred title to them to his son, Geoffrey Nadel, who is deceased, and his daughter-in-law, Anne Nadel shortly before the scheme collapsed.
+While not contesting that Nadel purchased these properties with scheme proceeds, Anne Nadel refused to voluntarily transfer title to the Receiver.